 - Student who is a member of the United States Armed Forces, stationed in the county on military orders.

 - Student who is an officer or enlisted member of the Idaho National Guard.

 - Student whose parent, parents or legal guardians are members of the United States Armed Forces and stationed in the county on military orders and who receives fifty percent (50 percent) or more of support from parents or legal guardians.
-The student, while in continuous attendance, shall not lose his/her residency status when his/her parents are transferred on military orders.
+The student, while in continuous attendance, shall not lose their residency status when their parents are transferred on military orders.

 Domiciled means an individual’s true, fixed, and permanent home and place of habitation.
-It is the place where the student intends to remain and to which he/she expects to return when he/she leaves the state without intending to establish a new domicile elsewhere.
+It is the place where the student intends to remain and to which they expect to return when they leave the state without intending to establish a new domicile elsewhere.

 Continuously resided means physical presence in the state of Idaho for twelve consecutive months without being absent from Idaho for more than a total of thirty days during the twelve months.
 Absence from the state for normal vacations, family travel, work assignments, short-term military training, and similar occasions totaling not more than thirty days during the twelve-month qualifying period, in and of itself, will not be regarded as negating the continuous residence of the individual.

 Support means financial support given to the student during the twelve months preceding the opening date of the term for which resident status is requested.
-Any student who receives fifty percent or more of his/her support may demonstrate this by showing that he/she is claimed as a dependent by a parent or legal guardian for income tax purposes or that a parent or legal guardian provides fifty percent or more of the cost of attending an institution according to the CWI Financial Aid Office or that other similar evidence exists of parental support.
+Any student who receives fifty percent or more of their support may demonstrate this by showing that they are claimed as a dependent by a parent or legal guardian for income tax purposes or that a parent or legal guardian provides fifty percent or more of the cost of attending an institution according to the CWI Financial Aid Office or that other similar evidence exists of parental support.